Gladswood House: Ownership and occupation, 1826 - 1862

 The site of the building originally formed part of the "Point Piper Estate" being a portion of the 190 acre granted to Captain John Piper by Governor Lachlan Macquarie in 1820.
-Following Piper's financial difficulties, the holding was purchased in 1826 by the merchant Daniel Cooper of Cooper & Levy.
+Following Piper's financial difficulties, the holding was purchased in 1826 by the merchant (and former convict) Daniel Cooper of Cooper & Levy.
 Cooper returned to England in 1831 and on his death the major part of his estate was left to his nephew also a Daniel Cooper of the successful mercantile house of D. Cooper & co.

-Although advertising for leasing of subdivision allotments of the "Point Piper Estate" can be found from May 1853, the property probably formed part of the group that was offered in The Sydney Morning Herald on 5 November 1856:
+Although advertising for leasing of subdivision allotments of the "Point Piper Estate" can be found from May 1853, the property probably formed part of the group that was offered in the Sydney Morning Herald on 5 November 1856:

 By 20 May 1857 the property having a land holding of 3 acre had been leased by Cooper to the merchant Edwin Thomas Beilby for a term of 99 years at A£65 per year.
 The lease commenced from 1 October 1856 with payment of this agreement was a building covenant that stipulated that the lessee would: "within eight years from the lease lay out and expand exclusive of internal paintings and decoration the sum of A£2,000 in erecting substantial stone or brick buildings" and that within six months on completion of works, verification would be provided to the lessor that such amounts had been expended.
 This would therefore suggest that as of May 1857 construction of dwellings on the property had not commenced.

 Although the Sands Directories records Beilby residing at New South Head Road up to 1861 it is unlikely that this refers to the "Gladswood" property; as on 8 January 1858 Beilby sold the leasehold to the prominent merchant, pastoralist and politician Samuel Deane Gordon MLC for A£800.

 The first suggestion of building works may be recorded by an invitation to tender in the Sydney Morning Herald "for building a house at Double Bay" dated 7/4/1860, with documents available at Gordon's Bridge Street office.

-Progress of construction may also be followed by tender notices in The Sydney Morning Herald.
+Progress of construction may also be followed by tender notices in the Sydney Morning Herald.
 On 14 November 1860 tenders were called "for the joiners' work".
 Plans and specifications were available on site with further information from a Mr Munro, Glebe Road or at his Sydney office.
 By 25 April 1861 tenders were called for painting the "house in the course of erection at Double Bay", tenders referred again to Gordon's Bridge Street office with further information available from Mr Munro, Glebe Street.
 Carpenters and masons were required again by the 24/4/1862, now recorded for "Mr Gordon's residence, Double Bay".
 Plans available from Mr Munro, architect, Pitt St, North.
 By 8 August 1864 it would appear general construction of the residence and perhaps outbuildings were completed for tenders were called for "gate pillars at Glenyarrah, Double Bay", applications to Mr Munro 64 Pitt Street.